Tyson Billings a.k.a. Freedom George expected to plea out, be released from jail | CBC News

 "I'm doing OK, I am missing my family a lot, though," he said in a phone call broadcast live to supporters.

-He directed supporters on how to financially support him, saying his mom had paid a $30,000 retainer for his legal counsel.
-He said his mom is also covering his bills, including his child support payments and truck loans.
+He told supporters how to financially support him, saying his mom had paid a $30,000 retainer for his legal counsel.
+He said his mom is also covering his bills including child support payments and truck loans.

 Billings said he was giving information directly to Freedom Central Canada to share with supporters.